 We.
 Love.
 Meatballs.
-Meatballs are like a burger and fries or bowl of pasta without the major commitment and stomach ache afterward (unless you eat too many, which is quite easy to do).
-To honor this wonderful dish, we’re bringing you some of our favorite meatball go-tos in the area.
+Meatballs are on the level of comfort food like a burger and fries or bowl of pasta without the major commitment and stomach ache afterward (unless you eat too many, which is quite easy to do).
+To honor this wonderful dish, we’re bringing you some of our favorite meatball go-to’s in the area.
 Read on for the best meatballs in Hoboken and Jersey City, for your consumption.

 Anthony David’s | 953 Bloomfield Street